sandervanvugt/van-vugt-kubernetes/RHCSA-scenario-managing-selinux-file-context/finish.md

 You have learned the following topics along the way:

-*	Set up a shared group environment
+*	Perform basic Apache management
-*	Apply basic permissions
+*	Analyze SELinux logs
-*	Verify permissions
+*	Apply context labels to make your application work with SELinux